Six Flags Great America: 1972–1976: Development and construction

-Marriott purchased 600 acre of rural land in Gurnee, Illinois, straddling the Interstate 94 highway (Tri-State Tollway) on August 22, 1972, for the theme park.
-The land was chosen for its direct access to Interstate 94, its rough equal distance to Chicago, Illinois, and Milwaukee, Wisconsin, and its proximity to Rockford, Illinois and Madison, Wisconsin.
-At the time, the purchasers of the land were unknown to the public, but the Chicago Tribune speculated a new theme park for the land.
-Marriott officially announced the Gurnee theme park on January 29, 1973.
-It would reside on the 200 acre plot of land east of Interstate 94.
-It was planned to officially open in the spring of 1976 and operate as a seasonal theme park, providing 1,800 jobs.
+Marriott selected 600 acre of rural land in Gurnee, Illinois, straddling Interstate 94 on August 22, 1972.
+The land was chosen for its location between Chicago and Milwaukee and direct access to Interstate 94.
+Purchasers of the land were not revealed to the public during that period, but the Chicago Tribune speculated a new theme park for the land.
+Marriott then officially announced the Gurnee theme park on January 29, 1973.
+Of the 600 acre of land, the theme park would reside on the 200 acre plot of land east of Interstate 94.

-At the time, Gurnee was a rural village with a population of around 3,300 residents, and the park caused debate among residents.
-However, then-mayor of Gurnee Richard Welton supported the project.
+At the time, Gurnee was a rural village with a population of around 3,300 residents and as a result, the project sparked debate among residents.
+However, Richard Welton, the then-mayor of Gurnee, supported the project.
 Marriott received approval from Gurnee's village board in April 1973, but the Illinois State Toll Highway Authority rejected a proposal for an interchange to be built to lead directly into the parking lot in June 1973.
 An advisory referendum in the fall of 1973 concluded that 7 out of 10 residents approved the theme park.

 The groundbreaking ceremony was held on Flag Day, June 14, 1974, with Marriott officials and Mayor Welton taking part in the ceremony.
-During the construction of the park, 12 houses and the street where they were located on, Pine Street (now Six Flags Drive), were demolished to make way for the park's six-lane toll road, which would serve as the park's main entrance and exit roads.
-Construction took two years, involved around 700 workers, and cost $72,750,000 in total to build both the Illinois and California theme parks combined.
+In order to make way for the park's entrance and exit roads, 12 homes were demolished and the street the houses were located on, Pine Street (now Six Flags Drive), was converted into a six-lane road.
+Construction took two years, involved around 700 workers, and cost in total to build the Illinois theme park.